jj-gagnon/CART-263-DLA/README.md

 - Lots of things got implemented here

 - save raster image layer at each step.
-- convert those raster images to vector...
+- convert those raster images to vector... using the vtracer library.
-- scale and format those SVG images
+- scale and format those SVG images. using another library. list the steps done in cleanng and formatting
-- preview in blender.
+- preview in blender. which was a great tool. originally i tried to use blender to preview the layers with the height by traing to displace a grid with the raster image. that didnt work veyr well.
+- this way of previewing is a lot faster and gives me the importatn info.

 - also made cv2 gui for live preview of parameters